neuronstar/neuronstar.github.io/content/projects/conditional-probability-estimation.md

 ## When and How

-The discussion is online through Lark/Wechat.
+The discussions are hosted online in Lark/Wechat.

 - [Lark](https://www.feishu.cn/) is our primary communication channel.
 - Wechat is mostly for our backup plans.